 ADB, Android Debug Bridge, is a command-line utility included with Google’s Android SDK.
 ADB can control your device over USB from a computer, copy files back and forth, install and uninstall apps, run shell commands, and more.

 We’ve covered some other tricks that require ADB in the past, including backing up and restoring your smartphone or tablet and installing Android apps to your SD card by default.
 ADB is used for a variety of geeky Android tricks.

-Enable USB Debugging
+Step Two: Enable USB Debugging on Your Phone

-Test ADB and Install Device Drivers
+Step Three: Test ADB and Install Your Phone’s Drivers (if Needed)